Chaitanyarai899/RoadAccidents-ExploratoryDataAnalysis/README.md

 5. Discover any correlations or relationships between different variables and accident outcomes.
 6. Provide meaningful visualizations and insights that can be utilized for decision-making, policy formulation, and the implementation of effective road safety measures.

 By conducting a comprehensive exploratory data analysis, this project aims to contribute to a better understanding of road accidents and facilitate evidence-based strategies for improving road safety.
+The same project can be used for further analysis of new data from data.gov.com with addition of records in database.

 # Some Tableau dashboard screenshots:
 <img width="568" alt="image" src="https://github.com/Chaitanyarai899/RoadAccidents-ExploratoryDataAnalysis/assets/95732261/722d25e1-6bb9-4e81-a199-ffb24b3c3ac7">